-Major ways to decarbonise the sector include using renewable electricity and zero or low emission fuels, such as bioenergy and hydrogen, and improving energy efficiency.
+Major ways to reduce sector emissions include using renewable electricity and zero or low emissions fuels, such as bioenergy and hydrogen, and improving energy efficiency.
 This process will require significant investment in new infrastructure and technologies to support production and deployment.

 The Green Freight Project, published by Te Manatū Waka, Ministry of Transport in 2020, identified opportunities and challenges for reducing the heavy vehicle fleet's emissions.
 In 2021, Hīkina te Kohupara set out a range of policy options for transitioning the transport sector to net zero by 2050.
-Our first emissions reduction plan, to be published in May this year, will outline steps to begin work now to decarbonise heavy transport and freight However, more needs to be done to analyse all the options for the longer term decarbonisation of the sector.
+Our first emissions reduction plan, to be published by 31 May 2022, will outline steps to begin work now to reduce emissions from heavy transport and freight.
+However, more needs to be done to analyse all the options for the longer term, to ensure the sector adequately contributes to emissions targets.